 Research is an integral part of contemporary physiotherapy practice.
 We have a commitment to research activity by contributing to the evidence base which underpins physiotherapy practice and education.
-We provide our students with an environment that encourages them to engage with research and how it is translated into practice.
+We provide all of our students with an environment that encourages them to engage with research and how it is translated into practice.

-Students on the BSc (Hons) Physiotherapy are introduced to research during their first year to introduce the foundations of research.
-These skills are developed in the second year within the research methods module.
-Students develop their research skills by working in collaborative groups and undertake a module comprising of qualitative and quantitative research in year three.
+Undergraduate physiotherapy researchStudents on the BSc (Hons) Physiotherapy programme are introduced to research during their first year when they learn about the foundations of research.
+In the second year, students develop their skills within the Research Methods module.
+In the third year, students develop their research skills further by working in collaborative groups and undertaking a module comprising of qualitative and quantitative research methods.

 Postgraduate physiotherapy research